TITLE Operations Assistant, Athletics

 Education: A Bachelor’s degree is required.

 Experience: At least two years of experience in responsible positions organizing and managing projects and/or activities is required.
 Experience in a university setting is preferred.

 Skills: Strong oral and written communication skills, excellent interpersonal skills, organizational skills, and computer literacy are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-Experience playing and/or coaching the sport of basketball and ability to interact with diverse constituencies are preferred.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Experience playing or coaching a sport is preferred.

 Other: The scope of the position frequently requires attendance at evening and/or weekend activities and requires out-of-town travel.